 Workforce Training Incentives

-Quick Response Training Program (QRT): Quick Response Training (QRT) – an employer-driven training program designed to assist new value-added businesses and provide existing Florida businesses the necessary training for expansion.
+Florida Flex (formerly known as Quick Response Training): Florida Flex is an employer-driven training program designed to assist new value-added businesses and provide existing Florida businesses the necessary training for expansion.
 A state educational facility – community college, area technical center, school district or university – is available to assist with application and program development or delivery.
 The educational facility will also serve as fiscal agent for the project.
 The company may use in-house training, outside vendor training programs or the local educational entity to provide training.